orkes-io/docs/docs/reference-docs/system-tasks/inline-task.md

 }
 ```

-Following are the parameters in the above example:
+The following are the parameters in the above example:

 1. `"evaluatorType"` - Type of the evaluator.
 Supported evaluators: graaljs, javascript, which evaluates the javascript expression.